mcschmitz/duck-and-cover/README.md

- All of the final and intermediate results of the tasks in steps in 2. are saved in a tmp dictionary to allow splitting the data collection in case of reaching the quota limit of the Spotify API.
+ All of the final and intermediate results of the tasks in steps in 2. are saved in a tmp dictionary to allow splitting the data collection in case of reaching the quota limit of the Spotify API (which is usually not the case) or running into other trouble.